KSPandian7/NexelVerde-DigiGreen/README.md

 ## EcoSat: A GIS-Powered Environmental Monitoring Platform

+- EcoSat is a geospatial intelligence platform designed to detect and quantify key environmental changes as,

+   -  Deforestation
+   -  Industrialization
+   -  Plastic Waste Accumulation
+   -  Water Scarcity
+   -  River Encroachment

+ - For the above issues the data will be fetched by comparing satellite imagery across time.

+ - Built as part of the DigiGreen Hackathon 2025,<br>

+    The project executes with,
+   -  Deep Learning
+   -  Remote Sensing
+   -  GIS techniques
-EcoSat is a geospatial intelligence platform designed to detect and quantify key environmental changes—specifically deforestation, industrialization, plastic waste accumulation, water scarcity, and river encroachment—by comparing satellite imagery across time.
-Built as part of the DigiGreen Hackathon 2025, the project uses deep learning, remote sensing, and GIS techniques to analyze high-resolution satellite data and generate actionable insights to support environmental conservation efforts.
+ - The above mentioned studies helps to analyze high-resolution satellite data and generate actionable insights to support environmental conservation efforts.

 ## Problem Statement

-In an era of rapid industrialization and digital transformation, our environment is facing unprecedented challenges—including plastic pollution, e-waste, deforestation, water scarcity, and climate change.EcoSat addresses this challenge by leveraging Earth observation data and modern machine learning techniques to automatically detect and visualize environmental degradation over time.
+In the era of rapid industrialization and digital transformation, our environment is facing unprecedented challenges—including plastic pollution, e-waste, deforestation, water scarcity, and climate change.EcoSat addresses this challenge by leveraging Earth observation data and modern machine learning techniques to automatically detect and visualize environmental degradation over time.

 ## Project Objectives